-Keeping a simple tip log supports your line 104 claim.
+- Keeping a simple tip log supports your claim for tips.
 Tracking the days you work and the direct tips earned is sufficient record to document your claim.

 Depending on your situation, consider saving about 25 percent of your gratuity income throughout the year to cover additional taxes.

 The CRA considers controlled tips as income for the employer and these must be declared as such.

 While an employer is entitled to deduct controlled tips, documentation protects it in case of reviews that show contradictory employer-employee claims.

 Likewise, having a written policy for employer-controlled, shared gratuities protects the business in case of a dispute.
 Direct tips don’t require tracking on the part of the employer, nor do shared tips that employees control.

 What Edition of TurboTax Is Right for Me?